I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiprf/ns-iscsiprf-_msiscsi_qmipsecstats.md

 The number of IPsec SA key deletions.

+`ReKeys`

+The number of re-key operations for IPsec SAs.

+`ActiveTunnels`

+The number of active IPsec tunnels.

+`BadSPIPackets`

+The number of packets for which the security parameters index (SPI) was incorrect.

+`PacketsNotDecrypted`

+The number of failed decryption packets.

 `PacketsNotAuthenticated`

 The number of packets for which data could not be verified.

-`PacketsNotDecrypted`

-The number of failed decryption packets.

 `PacketsWithReplayDetection`

 The number of packets that contained a valid sequence number field.

-`PendingKeyOperations`
+`ConfidentialBytesSent`

+The number of bytes that are sent by using the encapsulating security payload (ESP) protocol.

+`ConfidentialBytesReceived`

+The number of bytes that are received by using the ESP protocol.

+`AuthenticatedBytesSent`

+The number of bytes that are sent by using the authentication header (AH) protocol.

+`AuthenticatedBytesReceived`

-The number of IPsec key operations that are in progress.
+The number of bytes that are received by using the AH protocol.

-`ReKeys`
+`TransportBytesSent`

-The number of re-key operations for IPsec SAs.
+The number of bytes that are sent by using the IPsec protocol.

 `TransportBytesReceived`

 The number of bytes that are received by using the IPsec protocol.

-`TransportBytesSent`
+`TunnelBytesSent`

-The number of bytes that are sent by using the IPsec protocol.
+The number of bytes that are sent by using the IPsec tunnel mode.

 `TunnelBytesReceived`

 The number of bytes that are received by using the IPsec tunnel mode.

-`TunnelBytesSent`

-The number of bytes that are sent by using the IPsec tunnel mode.

 ## Remarks
 It is optional that you implement this class.